Over the years, I have found that there are two types of CMA candidates: those who excel at Multiple Choice Question tests, and those who loathe them.

-It’s imperative that you put your time management skills to use so you don’t run out of time.
+It’s imperative that you put your time management skills to use, so you don’t run out of time.

-There is no better way to practice your time management skills than by using free cma test banks or a solid CMA review course and timing yourself.
+There is no better way to practice your time management skills than by using free CMA test banks or a solid CMA review course and timing yourself.

-The key is to not get hung up on complicated questions.
-You do have the ability to skip ahead so answer the easier ones first and then go back through the entire section and tackle the harder ones.
+The key is not to get hung up on complicated questions.
+You do have the ability to skip ahead, so answer the easier ones first and then go back through the entire section and tackle the harder ones.

-Be Mindful of Negatives
+3. Be Mindful of Negatives

 There is nothing more aggravating than negatively phrased sentences.
 More than any other question, ones featuring negative words make you second guess yourself.

-You will absolutely find cma multiple choice questions like these on the exam.
-Three of the answers will be truer than the fourth, but the featured negative word will make it stand out more.
+You will absolutely find CMA exam questions like these in both CMA test banks and on the actual exam.
+Three of the answers will be truer than the fourth, but the featured negative word(s) will make it stand out more.

 Here is an example of a negatively worded MCQ:

-- All of the following examples of financing international trade are true except…
+All of the following examples of financing international trade are true except…

 Being aware of this will help you avoid falling for this sneaky tactic.

-There Is Only One Right Answer
+4. There Is Only One Right Answer

-Speaking of answers that are “truer”, it is equally important to remember that there is always only ONE correct answer.
+Speaking of answers that are “truer,” it is equally important to remember that there is always only ONE correct answer.

-Make An Educated Guess
+5. Make An Educated Guess

 As I said earlier, you will never get negative points for choosing the wrong answer.
 If you find that you are running out of time, do your best to make an educated guess on all remaining questions.

-Earning your certified management accounting (CMA) certification – or any professional certification for that matter, is meant to be difficult.
+Earning your certified management accounting (CMA) certification – or any professional certification for that matter is meant to be difficult.
 You have to work hard to learn the material and be able to apply it in real situations in your CMA career.

-If you are planning a career in financial accounting and strategic management then becoming a CMA may be the right path.
+If you are planning a career in financial accounting and strategic management, then becoming a CMA may be the right path.
 Just remember it will require a lot of studying, but I promise you it is worth it.